circonus/docs/content/caql/howto_aggregate_percentiles.md

 find:histogram("mtev`*`rest_nnt_get_asynch`latency", "and(__check_target:10.128.0.*)")
 ```

-Also this CAQL query does not quite work as expected as well.
-The resulting data looks
+This CAQL query does not quite work as expected, as well.
-"smeared-out" across the time axes.
+The resulting data looks "smeared-out" across the time axes.

 ![](/images/caql/CAQL_howto_percentiles_histogram_smeared.png)